 An observing efficiency including slew and settle time will be used to determine the amount of time available for observations.
-To evaluate time required by a given proposal, a "slew tax" of 1.5 ksec will be added to each proposed target within the peer review process; this added time closely represents the average observatory time required for each observation.
+To evaluate time required by a given proposal, a "slew tax" of 1.5 ksec will be added to each proposed target within the peer review process; this added time closely represents the average observatory slew and set-up time required for each observation.
+The Peer Review takes the slew tax into account along with the requested time when assessing the resources requested to accomplish a proposed research project.
+For a large set of short exposures this slew tax can substantially increase the "cost" in terms of time needed for a project.
+In addition: